manokaran-vijiishwarya-ml/JAVA-Training/Generics-notes.md

 Generic has two wildcard:

-1. Lower Bound(Super)

-2. Upper Bound (Extends)

-1. Lower Bound -> It will accept the present class type and its super types alone not the corresponding subtypes. -> only write
+1. Lower Bound -> It will accept the present class type and its super types alone not the corresponding subtypes. -> only write -> Super

-2. Upper Bound -> It will accept the current type and its sub class type alone, super is not supported. -> only read
+2. Upper Bound -> It will accept the current type and its sub class type alone, super is not supported. -> only read -> Extends

-<?> -> it will accept of any type

-<? extends T> -> It will accept of type T and its sub type

-<? super T> -> It will accept type T and its super type

-Generics<T> n = new Generics<>();

-<> -> diamond operator and it must take the type mention in left side.

 left side its mandatory to represent the type but in right side to avoid repetition we are not mentioning and it will automatically take the type from left <> i.e. <T>